orsinium-labs/l10n/README.md

 A library and CLI for translating Python applications and libraries.

+Our main design principle is "Simple things should be simple, complex things should be possible".
+We streamline the workflow that fits 95% of the projects and allow to configure every small detail to make it possible to fit the remaining 5%.
+Think about l10n as a high-level and friendly library comparing to low-level and less friendly [locale](https://docs.python.org/3/library/locale.html), [gettext](https://docs.python.org/3/library/gettext.html), and [babel](https://babel.pocoo.org/en/latest/).

 Features:

 + **Simple**.
 We stripped away all unnecessary steps and concepts.
 All that's left is what is actually relevant for Python.